rosell-dk/webp-express/README.txt

 == Frequently Asked Questions ==

 = How do I donate? =
-Write to me, and we can arrange! - My contact information is available here https://www.bitwise-it.dk/contact
+Putting this question in the "frequently" asked questions section is of course some mixture of humour, sarcasm and wishful thinking.
+In case there really is someone out there wanting to donate, you can simply write to me, and we can arrange.
+My contact information is available here https://www.bitwise-it.dk/contact.
+I have paypal and of course an ordinary bank account.

 = How do I set the WebP quality? =
 I will provide a setting for this in a future update.
 Until then, you can set it manually in the generated .htaccess.
 Look for the text saying "quality=80".
 Change the number to any number between 0-100.
 The setting only applies to jpegs, not png's